RuiRC/CommandsForVideo/README.md

 - A Domain
 - An Oracle Account (preferably Pay as You Go)

+## Notes
+- Some commands may require you to use sudo, use it whenever applicable to your situation

 ## Steps:

 ### 1 - Update the Host Machine